LinkedIn: Groups

-LinkedIn also supports daily the formation of interest groups.
-In 2012, there were 1,248,019 such groups whose membership varies from 1 to 744,662.
-Groups support a limited form of discussion area, moderated by the group owners and managers.
-Groups may be private, accessible to members only or may be open to Internet users in general to read, though they must join in order to post messages.
+LinkedIn supports the creation of professional interest groups, which allow members to discuss topics related to industries, occupations, and shared professional interests.
+In 2012, there were 1,248,019 such groups, with membership sizes ranging from small communities to groups with several hundred thousand members Groups support a limited form of discussion area, moderated by the group owners and managers.
+Depending on their settings, groups may be public, private listed, or private unlisted; public group content can be visible beyond the group’s membership, while participation generally requires joining the group.
 Since groups offer the functionality to reach a wide audience without so easily falling foul of anti-spam solutions, there is a constant stream of spam postings, and there now exists a range of firms who offer a spamming service for this very purpose.
-LinkedIn has devised a few mechanisms to reduce the volume of spam, but recently decided to remove the ability of group owners to inspect the email address of new members in order to determine if they were spammers.
+LinkedIn has devised a few mechanisms to reduce the volume of spam, and decided to remove the ability of group owners to inspect the email address of new members in order to determine if they were spammers.
 Groups also keep their members informed through emails with updates to the group, including most talked about discussions within your professional circles.

-In December 2011, LinkedIn announced that they are rolling out polls to groups.
+In December 2011, LinkedIn announced that it is rolling out polls to groups.
 In November 2013, LinkedIn announced the addition of Showcase Pages to the platform.
-In 2014, LinkedIn announced they were going to be removing Product and Services Pages paving the way for a greater focus on Showcase Pages.
+In 2014, LinkedIn announced it was going to be removing Product and Services Pages paving the way for a greater focus on Showcase Pages.

+Games

+In May 2024, LinkedIn launched the first three puzzle games available on its mobile and online sites: Pinpoint, Queens, and Crossclimb.
+These games followed The New York Times' successful integration of Wordle while encouraging users to take a break at work and keeping them in friendly competition with their network.

+LinkedIn games refresh daily and record completion time per user, so users can compare their score across their network and the LinkedIn community at large.
+Users can keep streaks with up to two "freezes" per week, and are encouraged to keep streaks through notifications sent twice a day to users after one game has been played.
+LinkedIn Games has since expanded to include Wend, Patches, Zip, Mini Sudoku, and Tango.

 Knowledge graph

 LinkedIn maintains an internal knowledge graph of entities (people, organizations, groups) that helps it connect everyone working in a field or at an organization or network.
 This can be used to query the neighborhood around each entity to find updates that might be related to it.

-This also lets them train machine learning models that can infer new properties about an entity or further information that may apply to it for both summary views and analytics.
+This also lets it train machine learning models that can infer new properties about an entity or further information that may apply to it for both summary views and analytics.